 As a result of changes in the DFIRM:

 1) Some homes will be included in the Special Flood Hazard Area (SFHA), i.e., the FEMA regulated 100-year flood plain for the first time

 - If your home is in the floodplain (SFHA zones “A” or “AE”) based on the new maps and you have a mortgage from a federally-regulated lender you will, most likely, be required to carry flood insurance after the new maps go into effect.

 2) Some homes will be removed from the mapped floodplain (SFHA)

-- If your home is currently in the FEMA floodplain but, under the new DFIRM, will be taken out of the floodplain, flood insurance will no longer be required by FEMA.
+- If your home is currently in the FEMA floodplain but, under the new DFIRM, has been taken out of the floodplain, flood insurance will no longer be required by FEMA.

 - However, if another part of your property other than your home remains in the floodplain, your mortgage holder may still elect to require you to carry flood insurance.

 - You may, at your own discretion, maintain flood insurance, but at the lower rates offered to homes outside the SFHA.

 3) Some homes will remain in the mapped floodplain (SFHA)

 - If your home was in the previous flood plain, and is also shown on the new map or DFIRM as still in the floodplain (SFHA, zone “A” or “AE”), and has a mortgage from a federally-regulated lender, then by federal law your lender must require you to carry flood insurance.